kubedb/docs/docs/guides/mariadb/volume-expansion/maxscale.md

 $ kubectl get storageclass
-NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path             rancher.io/local-path   Delete          WaitForFirstConsumer   false                  46h longhorn               driver.longhorn.io      Delete          Immediate              true                   2m27s longhorn-static        driver.longhorn.io      Delete          Immediate              true                   2m24s
+NAME                   PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE local-path             rancher.io/local-path   Delete          WaitForFirstConsumer   false                  46h standard               driver.standard.io      Delete          Immediate              true                   2m27s standard-static        driver.standard.io      Delete          Immediate              true                   2m24s
 ```

-We can see from the output that `longhorn` storage class has `ALLOWVOLUMEEXPANSION` field as true.
+We can see from the output that `standard` storage class has `ALLOWVOLUMEEXPANSION` field as true.
 So, this storage class supports volume expansion.
 We will use this storage class.
-You can install longhorn from [here](https://longhorn.io/docs/1.9.0/deploy/install/install-with-kubectl/).
+You can install standard from [here](https://standard.io/docs/1.9.0/deploy/install/install-with-kubectl/).

 Now, we are going to deploy a `MariaDB` database with `MaxScale` in replication mode.